 Lastly, coordinating with fire and EMS conferences and events is another means to carry out a training.
-They can assist with recruitment, providing a classroom, and other resources to help organize a training.
+They can assist with recruitment, provide a classroom, and other resources to help organize a training and bring champions from various communities to attend your training.